Behold Retreats facilitates expertly guided plant medicine journeys for healing, inner

 Whether you or a loved one are dealing with a mental health issue, psilocybin therapy may be the better option than turning to a pharmaceutical drug or traditional therapy - and this guide will try to show you why.

 Numerous studies show the potential for psilocybin and other psychedelic substances like MDMA to treat depression, anxiety, and addiction disorders.
 In fact, the research shows their effectiveness exceeds the typical pharmaceutical drug and does so in only one or two exposures.
+That is why ketamine treatment centers are popping up all over the world, psilocybin research is making front-page headlines, MDMA assisted therapy is being normalized within psychotherapy, and psilocybin products for micro-dosing are being made readily available in places such as The Netherlands and Oregon, in the USA.

 Not only that, psilocybin has been shown to also help those who are looking to increase their overall well-being, joy for life, creativity, and address root causes of unwanted behaviours or blockages.